Why Doesn’t Life Have a ‘Fast Forward’ Button?

 My story: when I learned to trust the process

-“I remember a time when I was consumed by the need to see rapid progress in my personal and spiritual life.
-I set ambitious goals, but I grew frustrated when I didn’t achieve them as quickly as I hoped.
-I even began to doubt myself: was I doing something wrong?
-It wasn’t until I discovered the teachings of the seraphim on patience that I began to let go of this pressure.
-They taught me that growth isn’t about rushing to the goal but embracing each step as it comes.
-I started paying attention to the small daily decisions: How was I treating others?
-Was I acting with sincerity?
-Was I choosing what aligned with my values, even in the small details?
+"There was a time when I craved rapid progress in my personal and spiritual life.
+I set ambitious goals and felt frustrated when I didn’t achieve them quickly.
+I doubted myself: Was I doing something wrong?
+I discovered the teachings of the seraphim about patience and learned that growth is not about rushing to the goal but embracing each step.
+I began to reflect on my daily decisions: Was I treating others well?
+Was I acting sincerely?
+Was I choosing what aligned with my values?
 Over time, I noticed a change.
-Life didn’t become easier overnight, but I began to feel a quiet strength, a serene certainty that I was on the right path.
-Trusting the process didn’t just teach me patience; it helped me find joy in the journey itself.”
+Life didn’t improve immediately, but I felt a quiet certainty that I was on the right path.
+Trusting the process taught me patience and helped me enjoy the journey."

 Time is not your enemy; it’s your teacher